Appalachian State University: History

-For 22 years, there was a period of steady growth, academic development, and valuable service to the state.
+For 22 years, there was a period of steady growth, academic development, and service to the state.
 In 1925, the legislature changed the name to the Appalachian State Normal School and appropriated additional funding for maintenance and permanent improvement.
-Four years later, in 1929, the school became a four-year degree granting institution and was renamed Appalachian State Teachers College.
+In 1929, the school became a four-year degree granting institution and was renamed Appalachian State Teachers College.
 Over 1,300 students were enrolled in degree programs offered for primary grades education, physical education, math, English, science, and history.

 Appalachian attained national standards by becoming accredited by the American Association for Teacher Education in 1939, and the Southern Association of Colleges and Schools in 1942.
-In 1948 a Graduate School was formed.
-Dr. Dougherty retired in 1955, after 56 years of serving the school.
-J. D. Rankin became interim president until Dr. William H. Plemmons was installed.
-Plemmons lead from 1955 to 1969, and his administration oversaw the addition of new buildings as the campus expanded and enrollment grew to nearly 5,000 students.
+In 1948 a graduate school was formed.
+Dr. Dougherty retired in 1955 after 56 years of serving the school.
+J. D. Rankin became interim president until William H. Plemmons was installed.
+Plemmons led from 1955 to 1969, and his administration oversaw the addition of new buildings as the campus expanded and enrollment grew to nearly 5,000 students.

 Appalachian was transformed from a single-purpose teachers' college into a multipurpose regional university and Appalachian State Teacher's College became Appalachian State University in 1967.
 Growth continued in the 1970s to around 9,500 students and 550 faculty.
-Afterward, four degree granting undergraduate colleges were created: Arts and Sciences, Business, Fine and Applied Arts, and Education.
-Dr. Herbert Wey succeeded Plemmons as president in 1969 and was named chancellor in 1971.
+Afterward, four degree-granting undergraduate colleges were created: Arts and Sciences, Business, Fine and Applied Arts, and Education.
+Herbert Wey succeeded Plemmons as president in 1969 and was named chancellor in 1971.
 In 1972, Appalachian State became part of the University of North Carolina system.